griptape-ai/griptape-docs/docs/griptape-framework/structures/pipelines.md

 ## Prompt Drivers

-**griptape** uses OpenAI's `gpt-3.5-turbo` model by default.
+Griptape uses OpenAI's `gpt-3.5-turbo` model by default.
 If you want to use a different model, set a custom OpenAI prompt driver:

 ```python
 Pipeline(